 Both lenses perform very well in this test and there's really nothing to worry about.
 It is surprising that the cheap Rokinon does such a good job!
 However, you may notice that the Rokinon image does look splotchy and grainy.
 This is caused by the heavy vignette.

 I wanted to see how both images looked after applying identical edits.
 I've increased the Exposure, Contrast, Saturation, fixed the Vignette, and raised the Shadows.

 Lastly, I wanted to see if I could make the Rokinon look like the Nikon.
 The main trick was to manually remove the vignette on the Rokinon and adjust the White Balance.

 Before I get into the final analysis, you can view the comparison gallery here.
 I've enabled downloading, so feel free to get a closer look at the images!

 This is where the Rokinon does the worst.
 It has an incredibly heavy vignette which drastically darkens the image.
 Having used the Rokinon extensively in 2016, I can say that the vignetting can cause a lot of problems for Milky Way photography.
 When you have to increase the Exposure so much in post-processing, bad things start to happen.
 The vignette is so strong on the Rokinon that it significantly increases the grain in the corners and makes Amp Glow more apparent in my images.
-The Nikon's vignette is easily corrected by the Lens Profile in Adobe Camera RAW.
-This is where the Nikon shows a massive quality leap over the Rokinon.
+Look back at the edited tent photo comparison.
+Notice the purple glow in the corners of the Rokinon image?
+That was a nightmare to deal with!!

 In my Milky Way Tutorial I highly recommended the Rokinon 14mm for amateurs and professionals alike, due to it's impressive performance at a reasonable cost.
 After this test I still stand by that recommendation.
 While the Nikon clearly outperforms the Rokinon, it's also ~$1,550 more!